Rowing The World Team

 Guide, Italy, Lago Maggiore

-Involved in the organisation of all the major international rowing events held in Varese and coastal rowing events on Lake Maggiore over the last few years.
+Since 2010 involved in the organisation of all the major international rowing events held in Varese and coastal rowing events on Lake Maggiore.

 Honorary Member of the Italian Rowing Federation.